 Southern sweet cornbread is infused with delicious pumpkin in these quick muffins.
 Pumpkin Cornbread Muffins taste like fall in a small, tasty, package.

 #PumpkinWeek continues!!
 I skipped yesterday.
-I knew, considering how I have been feeling lately, that I was not going to be able to pull off a full week of recipes.
+I knew, because of how I have been feeling lately, that I was not going to be able to pull off a full week of recipes.
 I’m crazy, but not THAT crazy.
 Kuddos for those that have created a whole week of pumpkin recipes.
 Maybe I’ll plan a little better next year and be able to do both #AppleWeek and #PumpkinWeek in full force.
 A girl can dream can’t she??

-On Monday I shared some delicious Pumpkin Pretzel Sticks that would rival any bar or pub.
+On Monday I shared some delicious Pumpkin Pretzel Sticks that would definitely rival any bar or pub.
 Honestly.
 They were so good that I can’t wait to whip up the second batch of dough.
 Today, I’m sharing my recipe for Pumpkin Cornbread Muffins.
 Hi, Terri!
 I know I said this was going to be just plain old cornbread, but I couldn’t get the hubs behind regular cornbread, so I turned them into muffins.
 Sorry for the confusion!!

 These are quick.
-I mean super quick.
+I mean surprisingly quick.
 Saturday I woke up with a stress induced, migraine size headache.
 I know this was a direct result of working late, the type of work I was doing, and my glorious attempt at getting home on Friday.

 Since I was down for the count almost all of Saturday, I wasn’t able to make all the express I wanted to.
 This means that last night I baked these babies up, photographed them, and I’m writing about on the way in to work today.
 Nothing like waiting until the last minute.